-The five-year (sunset) review concerning Sebacic Acid from China was instituted on April 1, 2004.
+The five-year (sunset) review concerning Synthetic Indigo from China was instituted on May 2, 2005.

-On July 6, 2004, the Commission voted to conduct a full review.
-Chairman Stephen Koplan, Vice Chairman Deanna Tanner Okun, and Commissioners Marcia E. Miller, Jennifer A. Hillman, and Daniel R. Pearson concluded that the domestic group response was adequate and the respondent group response was inadequate, but that circumstances warranted a full review.
-Commissioner Charlotte R. Lane concluded that both the domestic group response and the respondent group response were adequate and voted for a full review.
+On August 5, 2005, the Commission voted to conduct a full review.
+Chairman Stephen Koplan, Vice Chairman Deanna Tanner Okun, and Commissioners Jennifer A. Hillman, Charlotte R. Lane, and Daniel R. Pearson concluded that both the domestic group response and the respondent group responses were adequate and voted for a full review.
 Then-Commissioner Marcia E. Miller did not participate in this review.

 Information concerning the reasons for the Commission's vote to conduct a full review was published in the Federal Register on August 18, 2005.
 That notice and a record of the Commission's vote is posted on the ITC's Internet site at http://info.usitc.gov/oinv/sunset.NSF (under "Synthetic Indigo - China").